Guillaume1868/get_next_line/README.md

 See the pdf to know what was my instructions

+## build

+There is no makefile provided because not asked by the subject.
+You can simply add this "library" in your source code instead of linking it as a compiled file

 ## final grade

 112/100

 Evaluators gave me 125% but moulinette 100%